-In the wake of the killing of George Floyd by police officers last week, many people are starting to truly reckon with the effects of America’s racialized history on our society and culture today.
+In the wake of the killing of George Floyd by police officers last week, many people are starting to truly reckon with the effects of America’s racist history on our society and culture today.

 There is frustration, anger, and sadness being felt in every corner of our nation as we grapple with the injustices and violence that BIPOC face and the impacts of that pain on our communities.

 As a white American, it can be difficult to know where to start when it comes to understanding our role in structural racism.
 Taking some time to center and sit with the voices and experiences of BIPOC, while having an open mind and accepting some discomfort, are great ways to start moving forward.

 For those looking for a place to begin, here are some resources suggested by black community leaders:

 Donate to Anti-Racist Organizations

 Donate to Reclaim the Block to “to make sure that our communities have the resources they need to thrive…The crises facing our city, like housing shortages, addiction, and violence in our communities, need real investment.
 Reclaim the Block is calling on our city to invest in violence prevention, housing, resources for youth, emergency mental health response teams, and solutions to the opioid crisis – not more police.”

 Or check out Black Visions Collective, which is an “organization dedicated to Black liberation and to collective liberation, we need a radical and ongoing investment in our own healing.
 By claiming love for our own bodies, our own psyches, our own experiences, and by building the resources we need to integrate healing justice into all that we do, we are insisting on conditions that can carry us towards the next generation of work, and towards a deeper place of freedom for all of us.”